mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

 ### Protected and internal members

 #### Protected members
-Can be accessed by base class or any class derived from that base class.
+Can be accessed by base class or any class derived from it.

 #### Internel members
-Can only be accessed by classes declared in the same assembly.
+Can only be accessed by classes declared in the same domain.

 ### Relationship between Base classes and Derived classes